 The Japanese Greenhouse gases Observing SATellite-2 (GOSAT-2) was launched on 29th October 2018 and started operational observations form February 2019.
 GOSAT-2 provides dedicated global measurements of total column CO2 and CH4 from its Short Wave Infra-red (SWIR) bands.
 It is equipped with two instruments, the Thermal And Near Infrared Sensor for carbon Observations - Fourier Transform Spectrometer-2 (TANSO-FTS2) as well as a dedicated Cloud and Aerosol Imager-2 (TANSO-CAI-2).
+For the products described in this document, cloudy scenes are identified via the retrieved columns of oxygen, carbon dioxide and water vapour (section 3.4) thus we do not use data from TANSO-CAI.

 The TANSO-FTS2 instrument (Nakajima et al., 2017) has five spectral bands, given in Table 1, with a high spectral resolution 0.2 cm-1.
-Three operate in the SWIR at 0.75-0.77, 1.56-1.69 and at the extended 1.92-2.33 μ m range, providing sensitivity to the near-surface absorbers.
-The fourth and fifth channels operating in the thermal infrared between 5.5-8.4 and 8.4-14.3 μ m providing midtropospheric sensitivity.
+Three operate in the SWIR at 0.75-0.77 μ m, 1.56-1.69 μ m and at the extended 1.92-2.33 μ m range, providing sensitivity to the near-surface absorbers.
+The fourth and fifth channels operating in the thermal infrared between 5.5-8.4 and 8.4-14.3 μ m providing mid-tropospheric sensitivity.

 FTS-2 observes sunlight reflected from the earth's surface and light emitted from the atmosphere and the surface.
-The former is observed in the spectral bands 1 through 3 of FTS in the daytime, and the latter is captured in band 4 and 5 during both the day and the night.
+The former is observed in the spectral bands 1 through 3 of FTS-2 in the daytime, and the latter is captured in band 4 and 5 during both the day and the night.
 Within this project only level 1 data from the SWIR channels 1-3 will be used.
 Prior to reaching the detectors of the instrument, the light in the bands 1 through 3 is split into two orthogonally-polarized components and measured independently.
 The intensity component of Stokes vector is approximated by the mean of parallel (P) and perpendicular (S) components (O'Brien et al., 2013).